Key takeaways

 A Canadian work permit is not a uniform document.
 The conditions printed on the permit determine whether you can own a business, actively work in that business, and which kind of Canadian address satisfies each filing downstream — corporate registry, CRA, banking, and any subsequent immigration file.

-The five permit categories where the business-address question comes up most often:
+The six permit categories where the business-address question comes up most often:

 - Open Work Permit (OWP) — spousal OWP, bridging OWP, vulnerable-worker OWP, and similar streams.
 Lets the holder work for any Canadian employer or run a business.
 Address flexibility matches that of a Canadian resident.